AddressFinder/addressfinder-magento/DEVELOPMENT.md

 ## How to Test your Changes

-The easiest way to test your changes is to copy the frontend directory into your docker image for Magento, and make your changes in there.

 1. Navigate to your docker image.
 For example `docker-magento-2.2`
 2. Run the steps to install Magento and the AddressFinder plugin, if you haven't already.
 3. Stop your docker container if it is running.
-4. Copy and paste the frontend directory from this project into the root of your docker image project.
-5. Add this line `- ./frontend:/var/www/html/vendor/addressfinder/module-magento2/view/frontend` into the docker-compose.yml file, under web volumes.
+5. Add this line `- /Users/katenorquay/addressfinder/addressfinder-magento/view/frontend:/var/www/html/vendor/addressfinder/module-magento2/view/frontend` into the docker-compose.yml file, under web volumes.
+This will add the frontend folder from your addressfinder-magento project into the addressfinder extension folder inside your docker container.
+(Obviously you will need to update the addressfinder-magento project path to its location on your machine.
+You can find this by navigating to the folder and typing the command `pwd`)

 For example: